-The results from the study revealed that there is a significant effect of treatment on the attitude of pre-service teachers towards biology.
-Pre-service teachers in the experimental group which were exposed to the intervention particularly had the highest adjusted post-attitude mean score while those in the control group had the least adjusted post-attitude mean score.
+Effect of Treatment on pre-service teachers' attitude in Biology those in the control group had the least adjusted post-attitude mean score.
 The positive effect could be as a result of the lesson videos which were carefully designed with animations, sounds and pictures to capture the interest of the students.
 This result is in line with the findings of Dorji and Dorji (2022), affirmed that students taught with the flipped learning approach performed better and had more positive attitudes compared to those taught with conventional methods.
 Since flipped learning approach changes the order of classroom activities by delivering instruction outside of class, it creates room for more interactive and in-depth learning during class time.
 Other studies by Turan (2020) and Hassan (2020) also highlighted the positive influence of scaffolding on learners' attitudes and success because it enhanced motivation, engagement, and performance and as well to cultivate a positive attitude towards the subject.